Self-Guided Walking Tour in Èze

 Èze Village

-Èze Village in Eze, stop 4 on the self-guided walking tour
+Èze Village, stop 4 on the self-guided walking tour

 Coming down from the garden, you're inside the headline sight itself: the medieval village, a knot of vaulted passages, stone arches and stairways that has barely changed since the 12th century.
 There's no admission, it's open all hours, and the lanes are the connective tissue of the whole walk.
 Wander without a map.
 You'll pass artisan workshops, a few good galleries, and a lot of pricey boutiques you can safely ignore.
 A bit of trivia locals like: Èze is one of the rare French place names that reads the same backwards.
 The cobbles are uneven and worn smooth, so watch your footing, especially on the steps.
 Give yourself a slow 30 minutes to just drift.
 When you've had your fill, head toward the lower edge of the village to find the start of the famous footpath.